jrkosinski/oracle-example/README.md

 - https://cryptozombies.io/
 - https://codeburst.io/build-your-first-ethereum-smart-contract-with-solidity-tutorial-94171d6b1c4b

-A caveat: the smart contract space, being so new, changes quickly.
+**A caveat**: the smart contract space, being so new, changes quickly.
 Solidity syntax features that were new when this article was written may be deprecated or obsoleted by the time you're reading this.
 Geth versions may have come & go.
 So, be prepared if necessary to adapt the information in this article to the new landscape of the future; if you're serious about learning smart contract development, then I have faith in you.

 ### Description of Example App
+TODO: add more about the use case
 Use case: betting on boxing matches.
 Users can choose a boxing match, and make a bet on the winner (for simplicity's sake, you just pick the winner, nothing more fancy than that).
 When the winner is declared, the house (contract owner) takes a predetermined and transparent cut, the losers lose their stake, and the winners split the pot.
 The amount of the winners' take is determined by the size of their bet.

+TODO: maybe remove this part
 #### Brief Introduction: What is an Oracle?

 Smart contracts are a new thing, they've yet to take the mainstream, and so many aspects of how they will work have not yet been hammered out and standardized.
 I will briefly explain the impetus behind the idea of the "oracle", and - be patient - we'll get into it in more depth in later parts.